Leptodactylus fallax: Hunting

-On Dominica, this critically endangered frog is favoured for its meaty legs, which are cooked in traditional West Indian dishes, and it was until recently the country's national dish.
+On Dominica, this critically endangered frog is favored for its meaty legs, which are cooked in traditional Dominican dishes, and it was, until recently, the country's national dish.
 Annual harvests were thought to be taking between 8,000 and 36,000 animals before a ban on hunting was introduced.
 The mountain chicken is particularly vulnerable to such harvesting as it has a relatively small brood size, limiting its ability to recover from heavy losses, while the removal of breeding females is particularly damaging, as the tadpoles are dependent upon the females for food and moisture.
-The species' large size, loud calls and tendency to sit in the open also makes it a particularly easy target for hunters.
+The species' large size, loud calls, and tendency to sit in the open also make it a particularly easy target for hunters.

 Hunting of the mountain chicken frog was banned on Dominica in the late 1990s, although a three-month open season was declared at the end of 2001, and hunting was not fully prohibited until 2003.
-Public awareness programmes have also been implemented to inform the Dominican public of the threats the mountain chicken faces and to try to discourage hunting.
+Public awareness programs have also been implemented to inform the Dominican public of the threats the mountain chicken faces and to try to discourage hunting.

 Disease

 Perhaps the greatest, and least understood, threat to the mountain chicken frog today is the deadly fungal disease chytridiomycosis.
 This disease, which has wiped out many amphibian populations across the globe, established on Dominica in 2002, and in just 1½ year the population on the island declined to near-extinction.
 Although there have been indications that the Dominican population possibly is slowly starting to recover from this rapid decline, by 2017 it was still estimated to number less than 200 individuals and this was before Hurricane Maria, which might have negatively impacted the tiny population.
-Sometime between 2005 and 2009 the fungus was introduced to Montserrat, perhaps via small frogs on imported banana leaves, and it spread southwards from northern ports along river systems.
+Sometime between 2005 and 2009, the fungus was introduced to Montserrat, perhaps via small frogs on imported banana leaves, and it spread southwards from northern ports along river systems.
 In 2009, there was thought to be only two disease-free mountain chicken frog populations remaining.
 In 2009–2010, the entire Montserrat population rapidly crashed, with only a couple of individuals known to survive in the wild in 2011, and none have been definitely confirmed after 2016.
 In 2019, the species was regarded as functionally extinct on Montserrat.